zirkelc/vscode-s3-extension/README.md

 ### S3: Open Settings
 Opens the extension settings page where you can configure download locations and behavior.

+## Installation

+- Install the extension from the VSCode Marketplace: [S3 Downloader](https://marketplace.visualstudio.com/items?itemName=zirkelc.vscode-s3Downloader)
+- Download the VSIX file from the latest release and open the Command Palette > "Extensions: Install from VSIX"

 ## Usage

 1. Open the Command Palette (`Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux)